-This exhibition is being billed by Tate Modern as the first major retrospective of the Swiss artist Alberto Giacometti (1901-1966) for 20 years.
+Tate Modern is billing this exhibition as the first major retrospective of the Swiss artist Alberto Giacometti (1901-1966) for 20 years.
 That’s a bit rich, given that in the past year alone there have been substantial shows devoted to his work at the National Portrait Gallery and the Sainsbury Centre for Visual Arts in Norwich only last year.
 Neither of those institutions, though, has Tate’s clout when it comes to dealing with the key collection and archive, the Fondation Alberto et Annette Giacometti in Paris.
 Not surprisingly, then, there are some eye-popping loans here, including previously unseen or recently restored works, even a chunk of wall from Giacometti’s Swiss studio.

 Early rooms cover Giacometti’s involvement with Cubism, and later Surrealism, after his arrival in Paris in 1922.
 The pivotal work is ‘Suspended Ball’, which caused a sensation when it was exhibited at Galerie Pierre in 1930: Dali wrote an article extolling it as the prototype Surrealist object.
 Five years later Giacometti was summoned before the group for making ‘realist’ work; he walked out in the middle of the interrogation.